MarcusGrass/nvim_winpick/Readme.md

 a list of windows.
 As with the above, mostly useful if doing extensions with your own code.
 Separated from `pick_window` to make the return-type more predictable.

-Show in the main demo when closing multiple windows.
+Shown in the main demo when closing multiple windows.

 #### pick_focus_window